 As part of the recent review, the team determined that in order to maximize the accuracy of the rankings, it was necessary to eliminate this "bias."
 Consequently, the ranking of Alabama moved to Above Average/1 from Above Average/2.

-RRA's ranking of Kansas was lowered to Below Average/1 from Average/2 to reflect a gradual shift toward a more "consumerist" approach to ratemaking, as well as the Kansas Corporation Commission's recent decision to block Great Plains Energy Inc.'s proposed acquisition of Westar Energy Inc., which is negative from an investor vantage point.
+RRA's ranking of Kansas was lowered to Below Average/1 from Average/2 to reflect a gradual shift toward a more "consumerist" approach to ratemaking, as well as the commission's recent decision to block Great Plains Energy's proposed acquisition of Westar Energy, which is negative from an investor vantage point.

-RRA's ranking of Missouri was lowered to Below Average/1 from Average/2 in light of the state's inability to adopt meaningful changes to its regulatory structure, despite the considerable effort put forth by the utilities, and the recognition by the Missouri Public Service Commission and certain members of the legislature that certain changes could be warranted.
+RRA's ranking of Missouri was lowered to Below Average/1 from Average/2 in light of the state's inability to adopt meaningful changes to its regulatory structure, despite the considerable effort put forth by the utilities, and the recognition by the commission and certain members of the legislature that certain changes could be warranted.
 The state's traditional approach to ratemaking is less investor-friendly than the more constructive frameworks now being utilized in many other jurisdictions.

 The ranking of the New Jersey regulatory climate was lowered to Below Average/2 from Average/3.
-This change stems largely from attrition rather than an identifiable shift in policy; i.e., the jurisdiction has not moved to implement certain innovative policies that have been adopted in other jurisdictions, and has retained others, such as consolidated tax adjustments, albeit in a modified form.
-In addition, the state’s consumer advocacy agency remains vocal and has a strong influence, rendering it difficult for the utilities to achieve constructive regulatory outcomes from the New Jersey Board of Public Utilities.
+This change stems largely from attrition rather than an identifiable shift in policy.
+The jurisdiction has not moved to implement certain innovative policies that have been adopted in other jurisdictions, and has retained others, such as consolidated tax adjustments, albeit in a modified form.
+In addition, the state’s consumer advocacy agency remains vocal and has a strong influence, making it difficult for the utilities to achieve constructive regulatory outcomes.

-RRA's ranking of Pennsylvania regulation was raised to Above Average/3 from Average/2.
+Our ranking of Pennsylvania regulation was raised to Above Average/3 from Average/2.
 This move reflects an overdue change to fully recognize the state's transition to fully forecasted test years, which was effectuated by a change in state law and has been embraced by the commission.
 Another constructive aspect of the Pennsylvania regulatory climate has been the implementation of mechanisms to reflect new infrastructure investment in rates on a regular basis, through quarterly rate adjustments, for almost all of the state's utilities.
-While this was occurring, the Pennsylvania Public Utility Commission has sought to maintain authorized ROEs at levels that are attractive to investors, despite the declining interest rate/ROE environment.
+While this was occurring, the commission has sought to maintain authorized ROEs at levels that are attractive to investors, despite the declining interest rate/ROE environment.

 Overview of RRA rankings process